 Please note that this program is not currently being reviewed for spring 2021.
 Please explore the list of spring 2021 programs that UGE is currently reviewing with campus partners and overseas institutions.
 You should also actively consider back-up options at Columbia.
 If you are looking for options for fall 2021 or after, applications for this program will be open for those terms later in the fall semester.

 Attend Middlebury College at Universidad Carlos III to continue to enhance your language skills and understanding of the Spanish culture.
-You must have completed at least five semesters of Spanish prior to departure.
-Note that one of the courses for admission includes a content or literature course taught in Spanish.
+In order to participate, you need to complete a minimum of one 3000-level Spanish course, or the equivalent, prior to departure.
 In addition, you select from a number of housing options available to you as a program participant.

 The Middlebury program is for advanced Spanish students who would like to study at the Universidad Carlos III.
 As a participant, you take an advanced language content course in the "Sede Prim" which is Middlebury's Center located in the heart of Madrid.
 You also enroll in 3-4 courses (dependent on credits) directly at the university with local students.
 You can take a wide range of courses in areas such as: art history, economics, geography, history, law, philosophy, political science and sociology.